Jedburgh Abbey

 Tourist Information

-Lastly, there’s a visitor centre that contains lots of information and displays about the history of the abbey as well as a selection of interesting objects from the days when the monks inhabited the site all those hundreds of years ago.
+Lastly, there’s a visitor centre that contains lots of information and displays about the history of the abbey, as well as a selection of interesting objects from the days when the monks inhabited the site.

-Facilities at the attraction are decent enough for a HES site with toilets in the entry building along with a small shop, but there’s no café so if you’re feeling peckish you’ll need to go elsewhere.
-If you’ve brought a picnic with you you’ll find picnic benches in the abbey grounds but I recommend popping into Jedburgh for a bite to eat in one of the many coffee shops in the town centre.
+Facilities are good, with toilets in the visitor centre along with a small shop, but there’s no café, so if you’re feeling peckish you’ll need to go elsewhere.
+If you’ve brought a picnic with you, you’ll find picnic benches in the abbey grounds, or you can head into Jedburgh for a bite to eat in one of the many coffee shops in the town centre.

 jedburgh abbey